hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 i UseD to coDE liKe A sLEEp-dEprIVed SqUirRel smasHInG keYs HOPinG BugS would dISApPear THrOugh fEAr tHeN i sPilled cOFfeE On mY LaPTop sCReameD iNTerNALly And bakeD BanaNa bREAd oUt oF PAnIc TuRNs OUT doUGh IS EasIEr tO dEbUG ThaN jaVASCrIPt Now I whIsPeR SWEEt NOtHIngs TO sOurDoUGh StARtERs aNd ThReATEN CrOissaNts IF they DoN'T rIsE My OVeN haS fEWeR CRasHEs tHaN mY oLD DEV sErvER aNd WHeN THInGS BurN i jUSt cAlL iT cARAMElIzEd FeatUReS no moRE meetInGS ThAt coUlD HAVE bEeN emailS JUst MufFInS THAt COulD HAvE BEen CupCAkes i OnCE tRIeD tO GiT PuSh MY cInnAmON rOLLs aND paNICkED WHEn I coUldn't reVErt ThEm NOw i liVe IN PeaCE uNLESs tHe yEast getS IDeas abOVe iTs StATion oR a COOkiE TrIES To sEgfAult my toOTH FILlings
 ```

-The phrase â€œbit by bitâ€ is the key hint: think binary.
+The phrase “bit by bit” is the key hint: think binary.
 The oddly mixed upper/lower casing suggests a case-stego scheme (uppercase to 1, lowercase to 0).
 ChatGPT was able to come up with a script to decode this:

 ```python
 text = ("i UseD to coDE liKe A sLEEp-dEprIVed SqUirRel smasHInG keYs HOPinG BugS would dISApPear "